dwnstr/vehicle-docs/.github/contributing.md

+# How to Contribute

+1. [Create an issue](https://github.com/dwnstr/vehicle-docs/issues/new?labels=Suggestion&template=suggestion.md&title=%5BSuggestion%5D) with a suggested change or addition.

+2. Fork the repo and make your changes, then create a pull request for review.

 # Contribution Guidelines

 These documents are meant to be as objective as possible, any opinions or first person writing is frowned upon.